Q: I'm looking for a credit card for everyday purchases, with cash back options that are easy to understand and manage.

 Our favorite cash back credit cards all feature reward tracking websites that enable you to request statement credits or rebate checks without forcing you to pick up the phone:

 - Chase Freedom®.
-Easy to track, you'll earn 1 percent on your everyday purchases.
-If you sign up for seasonal bonus offers, you can earn up to 5 percent on promotional categories, subject to spend limits.
+Easy to track, you'll earn 1 percent cash back on your everyday purchases.
+If you sign up for seasonal bonus offers, each quarter you can earn up to 5 percent cash back on promotional categories, on up to $1,500 in combined purchases.
 Just mark your calendar for the four times each year you need to opt-in for each offer.
 This card is for people with good to excellent credit and has no annual fee.

 - BankAmericard Cash Rewards.
 Bank of America offers 2 percent at grocery stores and 3 percent on gas for the first $1,500 in combined grocery and gas purchases each quarter and 1 percent cash back on everything else you buy with this card.
 If you deposit your rewards directly into a linked Bank of America checking or savings account, you'll enjoy a 10 percent customer cash reward bonus.
 This card is for people with excellent credit and has no annual fee.